iNZightVIT/inzight-website/content/docs/basics/subsetting/index.md

 ## Subsetting by two variables {#subset-two-vars}

 Finally, we will quickly look at how iNZight lets us explore an additional relationship by using the last box in the control panel: __Subset Variable 2__.
+This behaves a little differently that the first subsetting variable, and instead provides a look a __only one__ level of the subset variable, rather than all at once.
+We will look at the relationship between height and armspan once again,